willduff/mixedreality-enthusiast-guide/docs/tracking-problems.md

 The device is taking too long to find the bounds.
 You can bypass this message by choosing the option to use a boundary and you will be taken to your Windows Mixed Reality home with your bounds present.

-## I frequently see a message saying "I've lost my bounds".
+## I often see a message saying "I've lost my bounds".

 The tracking system is having a hard time tracking and identifying your environment.
 In this state, the device can no longer display your bounds and the headset switches to 3DOF to keep you from to bumping into things in the real world until it locates your bounds again.
 To fix this:
 1. Make sure that the room has enough light.